Ocean

 Where the Atlantic Meets the Table

-Jersey occupies a specific position in British fine dining.
+Ocean is a Michelin Guide-listed restaurant in Jersey, with modern British fine dining and an average price of about $80 per person.
 Close enough to France to absorb certain classical instincts, far enough removed from the London circuit to develop its own identity around local produce, the island has cultivated a small tier of hotel restaurants that compete less with the capital and more with destination dining in England's countryside.
 Properties like Gidleigh Park in Chagford or Le Manoir aux Quat' Saisons in Great Milton represent the model: a hotel dining room that earns recognition independently of its accommodation, drawing guests who make the journey for the table rather than the bed.
 Ocean operates within that tradition.

 The Cooking: Classicism with a Coastal Larder